 4. Serve up Sustainable Seafood

-Although the closure required us to postpone until November, we are still excited to host our ever-popular Sensible Seafood Fest presented by PNC Bank.
+Although the closure required us to postpone, we are still excited to host our ever-popular Sensible Seafood Fest.
 It's an adults-only evening set aside to celebrate responsible and sustainable seafood options and to sample some scrumptious dishes made by regional chefs dedicated to the same mission.
 Of course, we hope you will join us in November for this event, but even now you can use our Sensible Seafood Guide to help make good choices in the seafood you buy.
 We encourage you to consider supporting our Sensible Seafood partners during this closure and when they reopen.
 These local companies are committed to providing the most responsible and ocean-friendly options for their customers.

 So, Earth Day 2020 was supposed to be a blow-out 50th anniversary party but, like so many other events during this time of social distancing, it is now going to look very different.
 The good news is that we can make Earth Day 2020 more than a celebration of the 50 years that have passed and make it the kick-off to a never-ending party.
 Let's celebrate what the Earth means to each of us and what each of us can do to protect it.